espressif/esp-iot-solution/examples/bluetooth/ble_ota/README.md

 ### 4.1 OTA update ESP32-H2

 To construct the BLE OTA demo for the ESP32-H2 device, ensure you're using ESP-IDF version 5.0 or later.
-Currently, the ESP32-H2 doesn't support NimBLE OTA updates, so omit the instructions in section 5.
-Maintain the default configuration for the Bluetooth framework, where `Bluedroid - Dual-mode` is selected.
-To ensure compatibility with the sample app mentioned in section 3, deactivate BLE 5.0 features by navigating to:
+If `Bluedroid - Dual-mode` is selected, to ensure compatibility with the sample app mentioned in section 3, deactivate BLE 5.0 features by navigating to:

 1. `Component config` > `Bluetooth` > `Bluedroid Options` and deselect `Enable BLE 5.0 features`.
 2. `Component config` > `Bluetooth` > `Controller Options` and deselect `Enable BLE 5 feature`.